 Pasta: This is one you can keep for months after expiration dates.
 It is a dry good so it will last much, much longer than it says.
 If it has a funny smell or feels stale, throw it out.
 Just make sure to keep in pantry and not the refrigerator.

 Soda: There are a lot of chemicals in those drinks, so the shelf life lasts a long time.
-Scientists believe that diet soda is fine to drink 4 months after the stamped date, and regular soda can last 9 months.
+Scientists believe that diet (avoid these 4 diet mistakes) soda is fine to drink 4 months after the stamped date, and regular soda can last 9 months.

 Pickled Foods: Anything stored in salt and acidic liquid, such as vinegar and brine, will last well past its due date.
 Here is a delicious recipe for pickled green beans.